 “We know the need for our services is great.
 There are a lot of young people and community leaders that would like our team to be in their schools and communities, but we can’t reach all of them until we have enough funding.

-Since we started working with Accounting For Good, our funding has increased dramatically.
+Since we started working with True Accounting, our funding has increased dramatically.
 We’ve grown from being a team of 15 people working with around 1000 young people to having 45 team members and supporting over 2000 young Aboriginal and Torres Strait Islander people.

 The funding grant we received has been the driver for our growth, but we have ambition to grow even more… every year we want to be able to reach more communities, because we know we can help.”

-Before NASCA partnered with Accounting For Good, they relied on a single finance person within their organisation to manage their accounting requirements.
+Before NASCA partnered with True Accounting, they relied on a single finance person within their organisation to manage their accounting requirements.
 When that individual decided to resign, it opened the door to a new opportunity.

 “We started our recruitment process as normal… we advertised for a Financial Controller.
-But Kirsten saw the position advertised and contacted us to talk about the services Accounting For Good could offer.
+But Kirsten saw the position advertised and contacted us to talk about the services True Accounting could offer.

 She explained that while we were only looking for a single person to join our team, they could provide a whole range of services that extended far past one role.
 I thought it sounded great but wanted to get feedback from other people… I spoke to a local bookkeeper who said that it would definitely be a great solution… but it was actually the reference that I received from another AFG client that helped me make the final decision!

-When I asked them if they would ever hire an internal person to manage their accounts again, they emphatically said no. Accounting For Good provides them everything they need at a price that truly meets their needs.”
+When I asked them if they would ever hire an internal person to manage their accounts again, they emphatically said no. True Accounting provides them everything they need at a price that truly meets their needs.”

 Increased financial skills

-Mickey was the Operations Director when Accounting For Good came on board with NASCA and then stepped into the Deputy CEO position.
+Mickey was the Operations Director when True Accounting came on board with NASCA and then stepped into the Deputy CEO position.
 Over the last twelve months, he believes his financial skills have increased considerably through the work he’s done with Carol Tran and our team.

 “The AFG team has been amazing, especially for me… coming from operations I didn’t have a lot of financial background but they are so patient and they talk you through everything.